fetchai/docs-archived/docs/etch-language/getstarted.md

 `./etch hello-world.etch -data test.json`.

-This runs the `hello-world.etch` file and produces a `json` file containing info on the data required by the contract.
+This runs a `hello-world.etch` file and produces a `json` file containing info on the data required by the contract.

-## Etch playground

-You can run all the examples in these docs in the <a href="http://etch-tour.economicagents.com/" target=_blank>`etch` playground here</a> as well as on the command line.

 <!--## Editor plugins